 Growth hormone deficiency

-Because the chain of events involved in growth hormone deficiency is so complex, researchers at Children's are investigating the different events that can cause a child to have short stature.
+Because the chain of events involved in growth hormone deficiency is so complex, researchers at Boston Children's Hospital are investigating the different events that can cause a child to have short stature.
 Not all of these individual defects are well understood or easy to detect with a test, making this research vital to treatment strategies.
-Read more.